sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/guides/bloblang/methods.md

 #### Examples

 The format consists of zero or more conversion specifiers and ordinary characters (except `%`).
 All ordinary characters are copied to the output string without modification.
-Each conversion specification begins with a `%` character followed by the character that determines the behaviour of the specifier.
+Each conversion specification begins with a `%` character followed by the character that determines the behavior of the specifier.
 Please refer to [man 3 strptime](https://linux.die.net/man/3/strptime) for the list of format specifiers.

 ```coffee
 root.doc.timestamp = this.doc.timestamp.ts_strptime("%Y-%b-%d")